Ticks can bite anywhere on the body. They are often attracted to moist areas, such as the groin or underarms.

-According to the Mayo Clinic, people treated within five days of symptoms have fewer complications than those who get treated later.
+According to the Centers for Disease Control (CDC), people who receive treatment within 5 days of symptoms starting have fewer complications than those who get treated later.

 Colorado tick fever

-This disease is caused by the Rocky Mountain wood tick.
-This tick is found in the western states at elevations of 4,000 to 10,500 feet.
+This tick is most common in the high-altitude western states at elevations.
 It is especially common in Colorado.

 There is no specific treatment for Colorado tick fever.
-Fever and muscle aches can be treated with over-the-counter pain relievers.
-Most people only develop a mild illness and recover in 1 to 2 weeks.
+People can treat fever and muscle aches with over-the-counter (OTC) pain relievers.
+Most people only develop mild symptoms and recover in 1 to 2 weeks.

-Tularemia is a rare disease caused by a bacterium called Francisella tularensis.
-It can be transmitted by the lone star tick, wood tick, and dog tick.
-Cases of tularemia have been reported in most states, but it is most common in the south-central part of the U.S.
+The lone star tick, wood tick, and dog tick can transmit the infection.
+There are reports of tularemia in most states, but it is most common in the south-central part of the U.S.